With numerous provisions and expansions, managing family leave programs in New Jersey is a constant challenge for business owners.

 To assist you in maintaining compliance, we present an overview of the existing family leave programs that were affected, and the changes that have occurred up to the publishing date of this article.

 Family Leave Act (FLA)

 FLA provides unpaid, job-protected leave to bond with a newborn or adopted child, or to care for a sick family member.
-FLA does not include leave for the employee’s own medical condition.

 “Job-protected leave” requires the employer to reinstate the employee to the same position or to a position equivalent in status, pay and benefits, with few exceptions.
 Also, group health insurance benefits must be maintained during leave.